 How To Make Butternut Squash Risotto with Saffron and Sage

-- Place on a cookie sheet and toss with a drizzle of olive oil, salt, a pinch of salt, a pinch of pepper, and a few sage leaves.
+- Slice the squash into cubes and place on a cookie sheet.
+Toss with a drizzle of olive oil, salt, pepper, and a few sage leaves.

 - Roast for 30 minutes until tender.

-- In a large skillet, melt margarine in 2 tablespoons of olive oil over low heat.
+- In a large skillet, melt margarine in olive oil over low heat.

 - Add shallots, and saute.
 Add rice, and stir until the rice grains begin to turn translucent.
 Crumble in saffron threads.

-- Increase the heat to medium low.
-Pour in wine, and stir until liquid is absorbed.
+- Increase the heat to medium-low.
+Pour in the wine, and stir until liquid is absorbed.

-- Once the rice is smooth, and the desired texture, add in a teaspoon finely chopped fresh sage leaves, and the roasted butternut squash.
+- Then add in a teaspoon of finely chopped fresh sage leaves and the roasted butternut squash and mix well.